So What a Special Interlock Lacrosse Knot?

 Step 3: Lastly, all you need to do is pull the sidewall string in your lacrosse stick tight.

 If you have any questions at all or request for future tutorials let us know in the comment section below.
-This gives us valuable feedback to better our content for you & other players.
+This gives us valuable feedback to better our content for you & other players!
+For more content, visit our lacrosse stringing section for the latest releases.